University of Novi Sad: Art

 The Academy of Arts Novi Sad was founded in 1974 as one of the University of Novi Sad faculties.
-Today the Academy of Arts offers accredited programs at the level of Bachelor, Master, and Doctoral studies, carried out by the Department of Music, Department of Fine Arts, and Dramatic Arts.

 Along with its educational and scientific activities, the academy is famous for developing international cooperation with numerous cultural, artistic, and academic institutions.
 The academy's strength is based on its capacity to develop international projects through various programs such as Erasmus +, Creative Europe, and Horizon 2020.

 The Academic Culture and Art Society of the University of Novi Sad "Sonja Marinković" is known for its successful performances at festivals in the country and abroad.
-Its Accordion Orchestra won the 1st prize at the World Music Competition in Innsbruck (Austria) in 2013 and is considered to be one of the best in Europe.
+Its Accordion Orchestra won the first prize at the World Music Competition in Innsbruck (Austria) in 2013 and is considered to be one of the best in Europe.

-Specialized student services

-Students of the University of Novi Sad have at their disposal specialized services that provide healthcare, accommodation and food.
-Medical services are provided by the "Institute for Student Healthcare", which comprises units for specialist medical care, counseling and laboratory diagnostics.
-The accommodation and food is provided by the "Student Center".
-The level of services that are provided is in accordance with the standards adopted in developed European countries.